 Field development of Nexen Petroleum’s Golden Eagle area development

-The field is planned to be developed using two platforms - a wellhead platform and a production, utility and quarters (PUQ) platform.
-The two platforms will be connected by a 70m bridge.
+The field contains a wellhead platform, and a production, utility and quarters (PUQ) platform, which are connected by a 70m bridge.

-Nexen plans to drill 24 wells, including seven subsea and 17 from the wellhead platform.
-The ENSCO 120 jackup rig has been contracted to drill the wells from the platform.
+Nexen plans to drill 23 wells, including six water injection and 17 production wells.
+The ENSCO 120 jackup rig was contracted to drill the wells from the platform.

-Drilling of subsea wells will be carried out by a semi-submersible rig at two drilling centres (north and south).
+Drilling of subsea wells is carried out by a semi-submersible rig at two drilling centres (north and south).

-The subsea wells will be connected to a pipeline end manifold, which in turn will be connected to the platform complex through umbilicals and flowlines.
+The subsea wells are linked to a pipeline end manifold, which in turn are connected to the platform complex through umbilicals and flowlines.

 Wellhead platform and production, utility and accommodation platform at GEAD

-The wellhead platform will be 50m x 50m and weigh 4,000t.
-It will be supported by a 6,000t steel piled jacket and will include 21 well slots.
+The wellhead platform measures 50m x 50m and weighs 4,000t.
+It is supported by a 6,000t steel piled jacket and includes 21 well slots.

-The PUQ platform will measure 85m x 40m and weigh 10,000t.
-It will include facilities for processing hydrocarbon fluids, an accommodation module and utility systems.
+The PUQ platform weighs 10,000t and measures 85m x 40m.
+It includes facilities for processing hydrocarbon fluids, an accommodation module and utility systems.

-The topsides of the platform will be supported by a four-legged jacket weighing 6,000t.
-The platform's deck will include a separate living quarters to accommodate 140 personnel.
+The topsides of the platform are supported by a four-legged jacket weighing 6,000t.
+The platform’s deck includes separate living quarters to accommodate 140 personnel.

 Exportation of produced oil and contractors

-Oil produced from the field will be exported either to the Forties Pipeline System through a tie-in at the Buzzard field by a new 20km pipeline or to the Flotta terminal through a tie-in at the Claymore field through a new 75km pipeline.
+Oil produced from the field is exported either to the Forties Pipeline System through a tie-in at the Buzzard field by a new 20km pipeline, or to the Flotta terminal through a tie-in at the Claymore field through a new 75km pipeline.

-The gas will be exported through a tie-in at the Ettrick field into the Scottish area gas evacuation (SAGE) pipeline by a new 16.75km pipeline.
+The gas is exported through a tie-in at the Ettrick field into the Scottish area gas evacuation (SAGE) pipeline by a new 16.75km pipeline.

 Nexen contracted Penspen to carry out the front-end engineering and design (FEED) for the subsea development of the project.

-Heerema Fabrication Group was contracted to fabricate the jackets for the wellhead platform and PUQ platform.
-Deliveries are scheduled for the second quarter of 2013.
+Heerema Fabrication Group was contracted to fabricate the jackets for the wellhead and PUQ platforms.
+The jackets were delivered in August 2013..

-A €135m contract was awarded to Technip in January 2012 to supply and install subsea infrastructure for the project.
-Scope of supply includes two export flowlines, one production flowline, one umbilical and other subsea equipment.
+A €135m contract was awarded to Technip in January 2012 to supply and install subsea infrastructure for the project, including two export flowlines, one production flowline, one umbilical and other subsea equipment.

-The decks of the two platforms will be manufactured by Lamprell under a $200m contract.
-Prosafe will provide its Safe Caledonia vessel for accommodation support during the development of the project.
-The contract is worth $74m.
+The decks of the two platforms were manufactured by Lamprell under a $200m contract.
+Prosafe was awarded a $74m contract to supply its Safe Caledonia vessel for accommodation support during the development of the project.

-Mech-Tool will supply a laboratory module to be installed on the production platform.
+Mech-Tool supplied a laboratory module for installation on the production platform.
 RDS, a unit of KCA Deutag, was contracted to provide concept designs for the drilling facilities.

 BMT Cordah prepared the environmental impact assessment statement.
-Fairstar Heavy Transport has been contracted by Saipem to provide transportation services.
+Fairstar Heavy Transport was assigned by Saipem to provide transportation services.